Posts Tagged ‘mobile form’

 We’ve updated the design of our forms.
 The new forms provide a superior user experience on all devices; mobile, desktop and smart TV.

 How Can I Start Using the New Form Version?

-If you’ve joined FormSmarts in the last three months, you are most likely already using the new version.
+If you’ve joined FormSmarts since March 1, 2016, you are most likely already using the new version.
 Otherwise you need to migrate your forms to the new version:

-- Visit the Settings Tab of the Form Builder and set Form Version to New
+- Visit the Settings Tab of the Form Builder and set Form Version to Current

 - Copy the new embed code snippet and update your site

 - If you’re using standalone forms, use the new FormSmarts.com URL provided.

 What Do You Think About the New Form Design?